adri6412/cloud-saves-server/README.md

 and writes these details back to `client_config.json`.
 The GUI runs fullscreen and accepts input from an Xbox gamepad or the keyboard (arrow keys, letters and Enter).
 The server URL is fixed inside `client.py`; edit the `SERVER_URL` constant in the code if you need to change it.
+The client logs its actions to the console to aid troubleshooting.
 If the server is reset and the stored API key becomes invalid, the client automatically re-registers using the nickname in the config and updates the API key.